Once you've uploaded bank transactions into FreeAgent or enabled Bank Feeds, you'll then need to explain each transaction. Here's how to do it.

 Explaining similar bank transactions

-Depending on how you explain the bank transaction, FreeAgent may invite you to identify any similar unexplained transactions in the same way in the future.
+Depending on how you explain the bank transaction, FreeAgent may invite you to identify any similar unexplained transactions in the same way.

 When you come to explain a similar transaction, you will see a notification that there are matching entries to choose from.
 Select ‘More options’ to view the details of the matching transaction.